guccidoge/stock_selection_tool/README.md

 View Stock Data: The tool will fetch the historical closing prices for the selected stock ticker over the chosen time period.
 It will display key statistics such as:

-Average Closing Price
+- Average Closing Price
-Percentage Change (First to Last Price)
+- Percentage Change (First to Last Price)
-Highest Closing Price
+- Highest Closing Price
-Lowest Closing Price
+- Lowest Closing Price
-Save Data: You will be prompted to save the data.
+- Save Data: You will be prompted to save the data.
 If you want to save it, type y and the data will be saved to a CSV file on your local machine.

 The saved data will include the following information:
-Email (for tracking purposes)
+- Email (for tracking purposes)
-Stock Ticker
+- Stock Ticker
-Time Period
+- Time Period
-Average Price
+- Average Price
-Highest Price
+- Highest Price
-Lowest Price
+- Lowest Price
-Percentage Change
+- Percentage Change

-The saved data will be stored in a file named saved_data.csv
+The saved data will be stored in a file named user_interactions.csv

 ---